Summer holiday cricket camp

 30 kids x 20 days x 7 hours - that's 4200 hours of cricket!

-We look forward to running another summer camp in 2021.
+We look forward to running another summer camp in 2021 and expect the details to be very similar to those shown below which were for 2020.
 When new courses and camps are bookable, we always publish information here on the website first (please look here first rather than emailing us).
 We then email parents on our mailing list.
 Use our registration form to add yourself to our mailing list.

 Younger players at our 2018 camp learning the basics of bowling and wicket keeping in the morning, before playing games in the afternoon.